Aspects¶

 }

-The aspect parameter is passed as in — the struct itself is read-only, but IWrite properties still provide mutable refs to the underlying components.
+The aspect is passed in.
+The struct is read-only, but IWrite properties still return mutable refs to the underlying components.

 partial struct ComplexView : IAspect,